appharbor/AppHarbor.Web.Security/README.md

 It does not support the cookieless authentication functionality that the built-in forms authentication provides.

+In order to provide revocable session functionality, you need to keep track of the GUID assigned to each `AuthenticationCookie` issued.
+You can then modify `AuthenticationCookie.IsExpired` method to return `true` if the session GUID is revoked in the database.

 # Security #

 To protect the cookie from tampering, by default, we use Rijndael (AES) algorithm to encrypt the cookie data, and then sign the encrypted data with HMAC-SHA1.
-This Encrypt-then-Sign scheme is recommended by well-known cryptographers Mihir Bellare and Chanathip Namprempre in their paper:
-[Authenticated Encryption: Relations among notions and analysis of the generic composition paradigm](http://charlotte.ucsd.edu/~mihir/papers/oem.pdf).
+This Encrypt-then-Sign scheme is recommended by well-known cryptographers, Mihir Bellare and Chanathip Namprempre, in their paper [Authenticated Encryption: Relations among notions and analysis of the generic composition paradigm](http://charlotte.ucsd.edu/~mihir/papers/oem.pdf).
 Given secure underlying encryption and signing algorithms, this scheme is deemed